HISPlayer/UnityAndroid-SDK/setup-guide.md

 This action will be related to Unity’s Canvas.
 If there is not a Canvas created yet, creating a Raw Image will create one automatically.
 To create a raw image, select **GameObject > UI > Raw Image**.
 Once it is created, it can be associated with the stream controller script without doing anything else (Refer to **Configure HisPlayer Properties**).

+### RenderTexture

+First of all, check if the Resources folder exists and contains the RenderTextures folder.
+Another option is creating RenderTexture in Assets directly.
+The RenderTexture has to be attached to the GameObject which will be a screen for rendering the multimedia stream.
+For creating this object, select **GameObject > 3D Object > Quad**.
+Then select the GameObject and remove the material attached to its Mesh Renderer component, then replace it with the RenderTexture created.
+The RenderTextures folder provided by the SDK contains the Material folder and this material is the one which is needed to be used for the replacement.
+If the RenderTexture resource has been created from 0, then another option is to grab the RenderTexture from the Assets folder and drop it at the end of the GameObject’s Inspector.
+This will create a new material automatically.